 There is no single definition for machine learning.
 Nvidia puts it as "the practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world."
 Whereas McKinsey&Company further add that machine learning is "based on algorithms that can learn from data without relying on rules-based programming."

-Simply put, machine learning is a branch of artificial intelligence (AI) that focuses on developing applications and systems that can learn and improve, without them being programmed to do so.
+Simply put, machine learning is a branch of artificial intelligence (AI) that focuses on developing applications and systems that can learn and improve without being programmed to do so.
+For example, how an AI-powered chatbot learns through past interactions to make more informed judgments in the future.

 Let's pretend that we have to find out whether a drink is a coffee or tea.
 We would have to build a system to answer this question based on the collected data.